mohanmca/professional_certification/algorithms/Course/Princeton_Algorithm/Algorithm-I.md

 ```
   * Not all triple loops have cubic running times.
 For a given value of i and j, the k-loop requires only 3 lg n array access.
 As in the 2-SUM and 3-SUM analysis, the number of times the k-loop is executed is {n \choose 2}.
   * Above is 3/2n^2(lg n)
+* We can always use an explicit stack to remove recursion.

 ## Power law
 * Plot running time T (N) vs. input size N using log-log scale.